jeaubin/katacoda-scenarios/compare/step6.md

 **Oh No**

 All of sudden, the network is not operating as expected!
-Without any automation, can you figure out what happened without going to the previous step.
+With automation, can you figure out what happened without going to the previous step?

 **Yes!**

-Let's use automation to figure out what happened!
 Take a look at the robot testscript. open the `katacoda-scenario/compare/compare_snapshot.robot` in the editor windows and examing it's content.

 The script will: